nicolasdb/nicolasdb.github.io/_posts/2018-08-06-fab14workshop.md

 Bringing back the maker at the center.
 We are all different, let's cultivate this.
 Everyone can choose his way to do it and then why not reusing the concept of RSS link.
 Something simple like adding some metadata into the documentation to help other search engines, or fablabs to aggregate contents from their community into their own webpage.
-That could be a start?
+That could be a start, right?

 ![image](https://user-images.githubusercontent.com/12049360/43640100-d5ab7078-971e-11e8-9f9a-b0f2fbd43ccd.png)